baldurk/renderdoc/docs/window/buffer_viewer.rst

 These let you narrow or expand the mesh outputs displayed.
 At minimum you will see the current draw - a specific instance, if the drawcall is an instanced draw.
 You can also display other instances in the same drawcall (either up to the selected instance, or all instances before or after the selected instance).
 Finally you can opt to display all other meshes up to the current draw in the same notional render pass.

-The current draw is always dark tinted, instances within the same draw have a lighter red color, and other drawcalls in the pass will be light grey.
+The current draw is always dark tinted, instances within the same draw have a lighter red color, and other drawcalls in the pass will be light gray.

 Raw Buffer Viewer
 -----------------